 Your Friend The Spiky Ball!

-As much as we need to strengthen and work this “glute” muscle group, we also need it to be able to switch off and relax when not in use.
+As much as you need to strengthen and work this butt (glute) muscle group, you also need it to switch off and relax when it’s not needed.

-Using the spiky ball as a pressure point release technique, is an essential part of the “Glute Strengthening” process.
+Using the spiky ball as a pressure point release technique, will do the trick.

 Do yourself a favour and invest in a spiky ball!

-Take the time each day to release and also awaken those sleepy glute muscles by spending a few minutes on each glute.
+Every day release and wake up those sleepy butt muscles by spending a few minutes on each butt cheek.

-Lie on your side on the carpet or a yoga mat, come up onto your forearm and position the spiky ball under the side of your glute (butt).
+Lie on your side on the carpet or a yoga mat, come up onto your forearm and position the spiky ball under the side of your butt.
 Find a tight spot and stay on it until it releases…..then move to another spot.

-Do the side of your glutes and also roll the ball under the “belly” (back of your butt) of your glute as well.
+Do the side of your butt and also roll the ball under the “belly” (back of your butt) as well.